arul-balla/CS321-Leetcode-Gext/README.md

 - popup for the extension was added
 - content script for the extension can now read problem details of the problem the user is on
 - Next steps would be to adjust the timer so it accurately reflects the time the user spends on a problem.

+11/05/2021:

+- updated popup to be more intuitive